crossplane-contrib/provider-upjet-aws/docs/family/Configuration.md

 weight: 2
 ---

-# AWS official provider-family documentation
-Upbound supports and maintains the Upbound AWS official provider-family.
+# Configuration

-## Install the provider-family-aws
+## Install the provider-family-aws provider
 ### Prerequisites
 #### Upbound Up command-line
 The Upbound Up command-line simplifies configuration and management of Upbound